 “The Einstein Phenomenon: Modern American Literature and the Popularization of Relativity Theory” argues that Einstein’s theory of relativity contributed to the development of American modernism.
 Via extensive archival work, this study investigates Einstein’s novel concepts of space, time, and light as they appeared in popularized form appeared in newspapers, magazines, and books written for nonscientific audiences.
-I argue that William Faulkner, Robert Frost, William Carlos Williams, and Louis Untermeyer encountered Einstein’s ideas in these popular contexts and reimagined them in their work.
+I argue that William Faulkner, William Carlos Williams, and Louis Untermeyer encountered Einstein’s ideas in these popular contexts and reimagined them in their work.
 Although the new physics may seem too abstract and specialized a field to have influenced literary production, its concepts offered writers new ways to think about narrative structures and poetic forms, and helped them navigate and respond to an increasingly alienating and technologized world.
 This study thus offers a new picture of American literature as shaped by physics and highlights historical ties between the sciences and the humanities.